How to apply if you're being removed or banned from the UK or denied or stripped of British citizenship because you're accused of terrorism.

 |Outside the UK||28 days|

-If you’re not allowed to appeal from the UK then you will have 28 days to appeal once you’ve left the country.
+If you’re not allowed to apply from the UK then you will have 28 days to apply once you’ve left the country.

-If you miss the time limit, you can ask for more time to appeal.
+You can ask for more time if you miss the time limit,.
 The commission will decide if it can still take your case.

 Fill in the notice of appeal or review form.